27 Dec Year end tax planning tips

 Your year-end tax planning means that you’ll need to get your accounts in order.
-It’s good sense to do this throughout the year, but if it’s too late for that, then you need to work through your accounts, gather receipts and make a start on your tax documents.
+It’s a good idea to do this throughout the year, but if it’s too late, then you should work through your accounts, gather receipts, and start on your tax documents.

-With a clearer view of your accounts, you can begin to work out your plan of action, making your tax planning more effective.
-With a number of online tools available to help you manage your business accounts, you can make it easier to enjoy simpler tax planning going forward.
+With an accurate view of your accounts, you can begin to work out your plan of action, making your tax planning more effective.
+With a number of online tools available to help you manage your business accounts, you can make it easier to enjoy a more simple approach to tax planning going forward.

 Consider deferring income and accelerating your tax deductions

 If your taxable income is likely to remain the same (or be lower) next year, you could consider deferring your income.
 Deferring tax will accelerate your deductions, benefiting your business.
 Some of the ways you can defer tax include:

 - Delaying payments from clients

 Maximize your deductions

 In addition to deferring your income, you can also maximize your deductions at this time.
 It’s the time of year when many businesses choose to upgrade equipment, make payments to suppliers, and procure new services.

 If there are items your business is will need during the coming year, start buying them now to make the most of your deductions for this year.